Home » HOLIDAYS IN GREECE WITHOUT A CAR

 HOLIDAYS IN GREECE WITHOUT A CAR

-Nobody can disagree that renting or having your own car is very common during your holidays in Greece!
-Either you choose the Greek islands or the mainland, distances between the beaches, the villages, the monuments or the nightlife are usually not easy to be covered on foot or by local bus or taxis. (and there is no tube obviously!)
+No one can deny that renting or having your own car is very common when vacationing in Greece!
+Whether you’re visiting the islands or the mainland, distances between beaches, villages, monuments, and nightlife spots are often too far to cover easily on foot, by local bus, or taxis (and of course, there’s no subway system!).

 Continue to read if you :